brambg/Data-Scopes-Developers-2018/schedule/workshop_intro.md

 The purpose of the workshop is to make researchers aware of the different aspects of dealing with large-scale data.
 With data scopes we wan t to achieve the following:

-- __insight into data processing__: processing data is an essential and inseparable part of research and not just an inevitable technical process after which the real research can beginnen
+- __insight into data processing__: processing data is an essential and inseparable part of research and not just an inevitable technical process after which the real research can begin
 - __transparancy of research__: make research based on the processing and analysis of large and complex data more Transparent
 - __methodological discussion__: consolidate digital methods in order to come to coherent and broadly supported research methodologies
 - __develop modes of collaboration__: collecting, cleaning and linking data requires a lot of knowledge, of technical as well as content matters